Three Markdown tricks I just learned

 After using Markdown almost every day for ten years now (this blog is Markdown-based), today I learned not one, not two, but three new things about it.

 Tierney shared on Twitter that two backticks are valid Markdown.
 Kevin joined the party and told everyone that four backticks are also valid. 😲

-That was enough, and I read the GitHub Markdown docs looking for new things, only to discover that three stars are also valid Markdown syntax. 🤯
+And this was enough, so I headed over to the GitHub Markdown docs to look for new things, only to discover that three stars are also valid Markdown syntax. 🤯

 This text is ***cursive and bold***.
 Here are escaped backticks: `` `foo` ``.

 And if you want to include backticks in a code block, four backticks work, too.